jab/bidict/docs/other-bidict-types.rst

-here's an example of how you can combine the above with bidict's own :class:`~bidict.BidirectionalMapping` ABC to implement your own check for whether an object is an immutable, bidirectional mapping:
+here's an example of how you can combine the above with bidict's own :class:`~bidict.BidirectionalMapping` ABC to implement your own check for whether an object is an immutable bidirectional mapping:

 .. doctest::